EconomyLens.com

 Asked about the upcoming expiration of a tariffs truce between the United States and China, President Donald Trump told reporters 'we'll see what happens'. ©AFP

-Washington (AFP) – US President Donald Trump reportedly signed an order delaying the reimposition of higher tariffs on Chinese goods on Monday, hours before a trade truce between Washington and Beijing was due to expire.
-The halt on steeper tariffs will be in place for another 90 days, the Wall Street Journal and CNBC reported, citing Trump administration officials.
-The White House did not respond to queries on the matter.
+Washington (AFP) – US President Donald Trump on Monday ordered a delay in the reimposition of higher tariffs on Chinese goods, hours before a trade truce between Washington and Beijing was due to expire.
+The White House’s halt on steeper tariffs will be in place until November 10.
+“I have just signed an Executive Order that will extend the Tariff Suspension on China for another 90 days,” Trump wrote on his Truth Social platform.
+The truce on steeper levies had been due to expire Tuesday.

 Related

+Since Trump took office, China’s tariffs have essentially boomeranged, from the initially modest 10 percent hike in February, followed by repeated surges as Beijing and Washington clashed, until it hit a high of 145 percent in April.
+Now the tariff has been pulled back to 30 percent, a negotiated truce rate.
 Even as both countries reached a pact to cool tensions after high-level talks in Geneva in May, the de-escalation has been shaky.
-In June, key economic officials convened in London as disagreements emerged and US officials accused their counterparts of violating the pact.
+Key economic officials convened in London in June as disagreements emerged and US officials accused their counterparts of violating the pact.
 Policymakers met again in Stockholm last month.
-US trade envoy Jamieson Greer said last month that Trump will have the “final call” on any such extension.

 © 2024 AFP